tmhglnd/mercury-docs/docs/usage/extending.md

 # 🛠 Extending Mercury

-## Create a synth for Mercury4Max

 :::warning EXPERIMENTAL
-**This feature is still experimental and in the future things might change!**
+**These features are still experimental and in the future things might change!**
 :::

+## Create a synth for Mercury4Max

 You can extend Mercury4Max with custom synths and other sound designing patches programmed in Max8.
 This requires knowledge/experience with the MaxMSP programming paradigm.
 It also requires you to have a Max8 license so you can edit and save the patches.
 Follow the steps below to setup your own patch.
 You can also copy-paste the compressed code on the bottom of the page.